vladi03/quizzes/docs/technical-notes.md

 ## Active Feature Branch

+- **Branch**: `feature/group-quiz-count-display`
+- **Purpose**: Show quiz counts beside every group filter entry (desktop pills and the mobile hamburger menu) and surface the total quiz count on the `All` option.
+- **Baseline verification (2025-02-08)**:
+  - `npm install`
+  - `npm test`
+  - `npm run build`
+- **Implementation notes**:
+  - Added `getQuizCountByGroup` (`src/utils/groupCounts.ts`) to derive a `{ [groupId]: number }` map; it returns an empty object for no quizzes and defaults to `0` if a group key is missing.
+  - Group filter labels now render as `Group Name (count)` while `All` shows the total quiz count from the loaded catalog.
+Groups are derived from the dataset, so entries with zero quizzes are not rendered, but the helper supports `(0)` counts if future callers supply empty groups.
+  - Completion checkmarks continue to render beside fully completed groups and now sit next to the count text on both desktop and mobile menus.
+  - Dev deployment to Firebase was not run in this environment; execute `firebase deploy --only hosting:dev` when credentials are available.
+- **Mini changelog & commit suggestions**:
+  - Display quiz counts in desktop and mobile group filter labels without altering completion indicators.
+  - Added unit coverage for the new helper and updated `QuizListPage` specs to assert the label format and coexistence with completion icons.
+  - Suggested commit: `feat: display quiz counts in group list`

+## Historical Feature Branch (feature/group-check-remember)

 - **Branch**: `feature/group-check-remember`
 - **Purpose**: Surface completion status for each quiz group and keep the user-selected group filter sticky across navigation so learners stay in context.
 - **Feature goals**: